companieshouse/chs-dev/README.md

 #### Environment variables

+* `CHS_DEV_PROJECT` - specifies the directory containing the project files to use to provision the environment
 * `CHS_DEV_CHECK_VERSION` - when set will check the version is correct regardless of when it was previously run
 * `CHS_DEV_FORCE_ECR_CHECK` - when set will always run ECR login before running